 4th Street Promenade

 Edmonton’s historic warehouse district has been converted into a sophisticated shopping and dining area.
 Look for trendy men’s fashions at The Helm and find a great selection of fashions by local designers for both men and women at Workhall.
-If you’re looking for a new pair of jeans, visit High Grade Denim Gallery and when you want to get your caffeine hit, consider a break at one of the many city-centre coffee shops.
+If you’re looking for a new pair of jeans, visit High Grade Denim Gallery and when you want to get your buzz on, consider a break at one of the many downtown coffee shops.
 There are so many coffee shops in and around 104th street that one reviewer dubbed it the coffee district.

 City Centre Mall

 If you’re in town for business, the arts or one of the great festivals anchored in Churchill Square, you’ll want to pop into City Centre Mall, the go-to shopping destination in Edmonton’s urban core.
-Discover a broad range of goods at the mall’s flagship Hudson’s Bay store, a Canadian department store similar to Debenhams in the UK.
-If you love bargains on designer fashions, you’ll enjoy the mall’s huge Winners store, a discount Canadian department store similar to T.K.
-Maxx.
-Fashion-forward men’s and women’s fashions can be found at Le Château, a fashion chain founded in Montreal, Quebec.
-Take a cinema break and choose from 9 different films at Landmark Cinemas.
+Discover a broad range of goods at the mall’s flagship Hudson’s Bay store, a Canadian department store similar to Myers’ or David Jones’ in Australia, bargains on designer fashions, you’ll enjoy the mall’s huge Winners store, an off-price Canadian department store similar to Target in Australia.
+Fashion forward men’s and women’s fashions can be found at Le Château, a fashion chain founded in Montreal, Quebec.
+Take a movie break and choose from 9 different movies at Landmark Cinemas.